Neptune2003/Sphinx/README.md

 # Sphinx
-Stored data for the project lolipop
+Stored data for the project Casien Nitrate